whypam/CppBanking-Starter/README.md

 2. No Setter or Getter method should be implemented to access the cash pool in this banking system because this is a customer use case.
 3. However, the cash pool should be incremented and decremented when the deposit and withdraw transactions are executed.

-To test the cash pool is set up correctly, try to access the `private: mCashPool` from an object created from the banking class, e.g. `myBanking.mCashPool`, you will get this similar error message --
+To test the cash pool is set up correctly, try to access the cash pool declared as `private: mCashPool` from an object created from the banking class, e.g. `myBanking.mCashPool`, you will get an error message similar to this --

 <img src="img/error-access-private-member.png" style="width:300px" alt="banking use case">.

 ## Starter Code

-This repository provides basic code structure and inline documentation for you to get started. `Banking.cpp` includes a class structure and a `main()` outsider of the class for implementing this Banking system use case.
+This repository provides a basic code structure and inline documentation for you to get started. `Banking.cpp` includes a class structure and a `main()` outsider of the class for implementing this Banking system use case.

+Happy Coding!